aaron-anon/PaperSnap/privacy.md

 All scanned documents and images remain on your device unless you explicitly choose to export or share them.

+## Camera Access

+PaperSnap requires access to your device camera to scan documents.

+Photos and scanned documents remain on your device unless you choose to share them.

 ## Analytics

 PaperSnap - PDF Scanner does not use analytics services.